Workers' Compensation Benefits in Maryland

 - Durable medical equipment such as braces or crutches

-Medical expense benefits are available indefinitely until an injured worked is deemed to have reached maximum medical improvement.
+Medical expense benefits are available indefinitely until an injured worker is deemed to have reached maximum medical improvement.

 In addition to reimbursement of medical expenses, your employer is also responsible for reimbursing you for your time and travel costs to and from your treatment appointments at the state-set mileage rate.